International collaboration to research effect of EZL on equines and owners in Sub-Saharan Africa

 The national Department of Livestock Services, Gambia and The Gambian Horse and Donkey Trust are co-ordinating the research programme in The Gambia.
 It is hoped that by working together across organisations, the project will have the capacity to gain a much better understanding of the disease.
 This aims to have a positive and far reaching benefit for reducing the impact of this disease on local communities, and in supporting regional clinics and laboratories to develop practical strategies for prevention and treatment.

-Other organisations contributing expertise and facilities to the project include the National Veterinary Institute Ethiopia, the College of Veterinary Medicine and Agriculture, Addis Ababa University, the Histoplasmosis laboratory at Ohio State University, and the Global health group at North Carolina University.
+Other organisations contributing expertise and facilities to the project include the National Veterinary Institute Ethiopia, the College of Veterinary Medicine and Agriculture Ethiopia, Addis Ababa University, the Histoplasmosis laboratory at Ohio State University, and the Global health group at North Carolina State University.

 Brooke has operated in Sub-Saharan Africa since 2001, when it began funding programmes in Kenya.
 Since then, the charity has expanded its work to Ethiopia, Senegal and Burkina Faso.
 An estimated 13 million equines are currently working across these countries, providing invaluable support to millions of families.
 Brooke’s mission is to relieve their immediate suffering and create lasting change by working with communities, governments and policy makers.